The Aspiring Solopreneur

 Matt Theriault:

 So I did that for several years and as just a a one man operation.
 And then I got a, an offer from EMI.
 I had made enough noise with just what I've been doing by myself that they gave me this massive, distribution global distribution deal.
 And, again, I mean, I was a solopreneur for probably a year into that and then had a few employees, but they're really just my buddies, and we're just working together.
-And, you know, so I made my millions before I was 30.
+And, so I made my millions before I was 30.

 Matt Theriault:

 And then, this thing called the digital download came along and turned the whole industry upside down.
 People stopped going to music stores.
 They started downloading it and everything.
 And and, you know, in hindsight, it's crystal clear what happened.
-But at the time it was happening, I mean, we we didn't have the Internet as we know of it right now in the in the way social media is and the way that news proliferates so quickly.
+But at the time it was happening, I mean, we we didn't have the Internet as we know of it right now in the way social media is and the way that news proliferates so quickly.

 Matt Theriault: